khodzha-bors-test/test_repo/README.md

 # test_repo

-Last done on 12 Feb 2017 two times
+Last done on 21 Feb 2017 one time